Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Experiments

-We generate $500$ tasks for each benchmark and report average performance over the tasks in each benchmark.
-The agent tries to solve each task in $n = 3$ steps.
-The user is designed as follows: it asks the agent to solve the problem in step $1$, encourages it to think deeper in step $2$, and asks for a final answer in step $3$.
-This follows an established evaluation protocol \citep{scarlatos2025training,fischer2024question}.
-We experiment with both thinking and standard modes.
-In the \emph{thinking mode}, we ask the agent to answer and give reasoning for the answer within <thinking> tags.
-In the \emph{standard mode}, we just ask the agent to answer.
-The agent is implemented using \llama-Instruct.
-We state the model and training parameters in detail in \Cref{app:model-training-param}.
+We generate $500$ tasks for each dataset and report the average performance over the tasks per dataset.
+Each task is a conversation of length $n = 3$ between an agent represented by an \emph{assistant} and the environment represented by a \emph{teacher}.
+We experiment with two kinds of problems.
+In \emph{reasoning experiments}, the teacher asks the assistant to solve the problem in step $1$, encourages it to think deeper in step $2$, and asks for a final answer in step $3$.
+The prompts and conversation examples are reported in \cref{app:reasoning details}.
+In \emph{clarifying-questions experiments}, the assistant is also encouraged to ask questions and the teacher answers them.
+The prompts and conversation examples are reported in \cref{app:clarification details}.
+We experiment with both \emph{thinking and standard modes}.
+The difference in the \emph{thinking mode} is that the assistant reasons within <thinking> tags before responding.
+The assistant is implemented using Llama-3.1-8B-Instruct.
+In reasoning experiments, the teacher is scripted.
+In clarifying-questions experiments, the teacher is implemented using a combination of scripting and Llama-3.1-8B-Instruct.
+The model and training parameters are reported in \Cref{app:model-training-param}.
 We solve each task $3$ times with different temperatures.
-The three runs are used for reward standardization in \swift, and also to implement the methods of \citet{andukuri2024star} and \citet{chen2024learning}.
-We ablate the number of optimized steps $n$ in \cref{app:ablation}.
+The three runs are used for reward standardization in \swift and to implement our baselines \citep{andukuri2024star,chen2024learning}.